New York Travel Tips & Survival Guide

-The Four Points by Sheraton Midtown-Times Square would like to make your stay in the big apple a little easier by giving you access to the below New York Survival Guide.
+The Four Points by Sheraton Midtown-Times Square would like to make your stay in the big apple a little easier by giving you access to the below New York travel survival guide.
 These are some tips for you to remember while you're working your way through our city streets.
-We would like to help you avoid overspending, getting frustrated and worst of all, appearing to not know where you are going!
+We would like to help you avoid overspending, getting frustrated, and worst of all, appearing to not know where you are going!